DazWilkin/gcp-exporter/README.md

       Disables the metrics collector for Google Kubernetes Engine (GKE) --collector.gke.extendedMetrics.enable
-      Enable the metrics collector for Google Kubernetes Engine (GKE) to collect ControlPlane and NodePool metrics --collector.iam.disable
+      Enable the metrics collector for Google Kubernetes Engine (GKE) to collect ControlPlane and NodePool metrics --collector.gke.extendedMetrics.extraLabelsClusterInfo string
+      Extra labels for Cluster Info in extended metrics, extracted from the ResourceLabels field of the Cluster object, with a label_ prefix added to each label name
+  --collector.gke.extendedMetrics.extraLabelsNodePoolsInfo string
+      Extra labels for Node Pools Info in extended metrics, extracted from the ResourceLabels field of the Cluster.NodePools object, with a label_ prefix added to each label name
+  --collector.iam.disable
       Disables the metrics collector for Cloud IAM --collector.logging.disable